Action Center

 Take the Pledge!

-Common land use violations could include unauthorized activities such as shoreline tree removal, draining or filling of wetlands, vacation rentals, and the construction or expansion of on-beach structures such as stairs or bulkheads.
+Common land use that is harmful to the environment could include unauthorized activities such as shoreline tree removal, draining or filling of wetlands, vacation rentals, and the construction or expansion of on-beach structures such as stairs or bulkheads.
 If you observe a potential land use violation in San Juan County, we recommend that you contact the County’s Code Enforcement department.

 Volunteer with us!